Cloud7050/ff-mine/docs/guides/arr/leviathan.md

 When Gyres spawn:

 - Gyres should be focused one by one. e.g. Gyre at head → Gyre at tail → Gyre opposite tail → last Gyre.
 If you instead spread out your damage, it's bad because:
   - Too many Gyres are alive for too long.
-Each Gyre reduces charge while alive; you may not have enough for the converter
+You may not have enough charge for the converter (each reduces charge while alive)
-  - Since Gyres do a raidwide on death, killing one too soon after the previous creates burst damage that is harder to heal
+  - Killing a Gyre too soon after the previous one creates burst damage that's harder to heal (they do a raidwide on death)
 - Keep 1 Gyre alive until the boss disappears to start 2 dives, then kill it.
 As long as you were killing the other Gyres at a decent pace, you will have sufficient charge
   - This is to prevent ambiguity.
 As you prog, you will reach a point where you sometimes skip to the converter dive (by killing all Gyres early).
 When the boss disappears, it becomes hard to tell whether he's going to do 2 dives, or has skipped to 1 dive + Tidal Wave.
 Skip checks also stop a little while before he disappears, so it may look like you killed all Gyres before he left, but you can't say for sure whether you actually skipped.
 Guessing wrong leads to an early/late converter press, which is a wipe, so this strat makes the fight consistent by not skipping
 - Tidal Wave at the end of the phase breaks the railings.
 Starting from phase 2, Dives and Slams can knock you off